Joan, Lady of Wales: Marriage

 Joan often mediated between her husband and her father.
-According to Brut y Tywysogion (The chronicle of the princes), when John was successfully campaigning in North Wales, "Llywelyn, being unable to suffer the king's rage, sent his wife, the king's daughter, to him, by the counsel of his leading men, to seek to make peace with the king on whatever terms he could."
+According to Brut y Tywysogion (The Chronicle of the Princes), when John was successfully campaigning in North Wales, "Llywelyn, being unable to suffer the king's rage, sent his wife, the king's daughter, to him, by the counsel of his leading men, to seek to make peace with the king on whatever terms he could."

 In April 1226 Joan obtained a papal decree from Pope Honorius III, declaring her legitimate on the basis that her parents had not been married to others at the time of her birth, but without giving her a claim to the English throne.

-Joan or Siwan in Welsh has been referred to as both "Lady of Wales" and "Princess of Wales".
+Joan has been referred to as both "Lady of Wales" and "Princess of Wales".

 Adultery

 At Easter 1230, William de Braose, who was Llywelyn's prisoner at the time, was discovered with Joan in Llywelyn's bedchamber.
 William de Braose was hanged on 2 May 1230, according to local folklore at Abergwyngregyn; the place was known as Gwern y Grog.
 A letter from Nicholas, Abbot of Vaudy, suggests that the execution took place at Crogen near Bala (crogi means to hang).

 Joan was placed under house arrest for twelve months after the incident.
 She was then, according to the Chronicle of Chester, forgiven by Llywelyn and restored to favour.
 She may have given birth to a daughter early in 1231.